GerdsenAI/GerdsenAI-Depth-Anything-3-ROS2-Wrapper/README.md

 ## Acknowledgments and Credits

+@article{depthanything3,
+  title={Depth Anything 3: Recovering the visual space from any views}, author={Haotong Lin and Sili Chen and Jun Hao Liew and Donny Y. Chen and Zhenyu Li and Guang Shi and Jiashi Feng and Bingyi Kang}, journal={arXiv preprint arXiv:2511.10647}, year={2025}
+}

 This package would not be possible without the excellent work of the following projects and teams:

 ### Depth Anything 3